combatopera/Concern/README.md

 # Concern
-Control pym2149 (via Lurlene) or FoxDot using Vim
+Control pym2149 (via Lurlene) or FoxDot using Vim.

 ## Install
 These are generic installation instructions.